darrpama/DO4_LinuxMonitoring_v2.0-0/README.md

 Write a bash script.
 The script is run with 3 parameters.
 An example of running a script: \
 `main.sh az az.az 3Mb`

-**Parameter 1** is the range of English alphabet letters used in the folder names.
+**Parameter 1** is a list of English alphabet letters used in folder names (no more than 7 characters).
-**Parameter 2** is the range of English alphabet letters used in the file name and the extension.
+**Parameter 2** the list of English alphabet letters used in the file name and extension (no more than 7 characters for the name, no more than 3 characters for the extension).
 **Parameter 3** - is the file size (in Megabytes, but not more than 100).

 Folder and file names must only consist of the letters specified in the parameters and use each of them at least 1 time.
-The length of this part of the name should be between 5 and 9 characters, plus the script run date in DD.MM.YY format, separated by underscores, for example: \
+The length of this part of the name should be at least 5 characters, plus the script run date in DD.MM.YY format, separated by underscores, for example: \
-**./aaaz_021121/**, **./aaabcer21_021121** \
+**./aaaz_021121/**, **./aaazzzz_021121** \

 If `az` has been specified for a folder or a file name, there can be no inverse entry: \
 **./zaaa_021121/** i.e. the order of the specified characters in the parameter must be maintained.